 - Select Olympic and Commonwealth games.

 - This story has some great photos and videos of our champions.

 Tips: To view the pictures, video clips and sound recordings from this story, go down to the Short Story Summary and click on the All images and media in this story link on the right of the screen.

-This site has in-depth information about New Zealand’s athletes, and their performance in the Olympic Games.
+This is the official site of the New Zealand Olympic Committee.
+It has in-depth information about New Zealand’s athletes, and their performance in the Olympic Games.

 There have been many books written about the Olympics - check out your local public or school library to see what books they have.